 BBV87 Chikungunya Vaccine Description

 Bharat Biotech creates innovative vaccines and bio-therapeutics trusted by physicians around the world.
-BBIL's manufacturing facilities are approved by USFDA, KFDA, and WHO.
+USFDA, KFDA, and WHO approve BBIL's manufacturing facilities.

 BBV87 Chikungunya Vaccine Indication